robonxt/robonxt-visual-branding-guidelines/README.md

 #### Interactions
 *   **Open:** Backdrop fades in with blur effect.
 Modal scales from 0.95 to 1.0 and fades in (opacity 0 to 1) using `duration-medium` with decelerate easing.
 *   **Close:** Reverse animation—modal scales down and fades out, backdrop fades out using `duration-medium`.
 *   **Dismissal (Default):** Clicking outside the modal or pressing `Escape` closes it.
-For critical actions or multi-step flows, disable dismissal and require explicit user action via buttons.
+For critical actions or multi-step flows, set `data-escapable="false"` to disable dismissal and require explicit user action via buttons.
+*   **Modal Stacking:** Multiple modals can be open simultaneously.
+Each subsequent modal appears above the previous with incrementing z-index.
+Escape key only closes the topmost visible modal.
 *   **Focus Trap:** Focus should remain within the modal while it's open.
 *   **Scroll Lock:** Body scroll should be disabled when modal is open (add `.scroll-lock` class to body).